 If you syndicate content, ensure that it is properly credited.
 On social media, avoid sharing articles without a comment.
 It looks lazy and fails to showcase you as an industry expert.

 And don’t curate too much content.
 Only about 10%-20% of your content should be limited to curation, no more than that, or it looks like you have no original ideas.
+You need to have a balance between curated and created content.

 Visual content is massively important in digital marketing.
 It can improve the number of views you achieve on your content, and boost SEO.